-The valuations are reviewed by the valuation committee, separate to the portfolio team, to consider and if required, endorse the adoption of the appropriate point of the valuation range.
+The valuations are reviewed by the Valuation Committee to consider, and if required, endorse the adoption of the appropriate point of the valuation range.

+The Finance and Audit Committee is provided with regular updates concerning the valuation of the Fund's investment assets as well as information concerning any material disagreements involving members of the Valuation Committee, Valuation Team or Investment Assets Team.
+Valuation issues not resolved at the Valuation Committee will be referred to the Finance and Audit Committee.
 During the year, the Fund may review valuations of the level 3 investments more frequently to ensure that the most current valuations are reflected in member balances.
 This is to improve the responsiveness and accuracy of the current valuation process in both normal and stressed market circumstances.